From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: Introduction and Motivation

 The ``twisting'' pattern also appears in the \emph{twisted arrow category}~\cite{TwistedArrowCategory}, also known as the \emph{category of factorisations}~\cite{CategoryOfFactorizations}.
 However, it is unclear how to generalise this idea to more than squares; it has been developed to solve a different problem.

 In the main body of the paper, we first introduce the framework of graph morphisms for standard (non-twisted) cubes.
-We consider the properties of meet/join and dimension preservation of graph morphisms, and conclude that both of these are suitable refinements to ensure that the category of graph morphisms matches the BCH category.
-The proof of this is the main result of \Cref{sec:standardcubes}.
-We use this development to introduce and examine \emph{twisted cubes} in \Cref{sec:twistedCubes}.
+We consider the properties of meet/join and dimension preservation of graph morphisms, and conclude that both of these are suitable refinements to ensure that the category of graph morphisms matches the BCH cube category.
+The proof of this is the main result of \cref{sec:standardcubes}.
+We use this development to introduce and examine \emph{twisted cubes} in \cref{sec:twistedCubes}.
 We will see that they have many characteristic properties that standard cubes are lacking.
-Some of them, such as a Hamiltonian path through the cube and the fact that vertices are totally ordered, as well as the observation that that injective maps from smaller cubes always correspond to faces, are more familiar from simplicial structures but not from cubical ones.
-Another interesting feature, neither familiar from cubical nor from simplicial structures, is that surjective maps are unique (i.e.\ there is only one way to degenerate a twisted cube).
+Some of them, such as a Hamiltonian path through the cube and the fact that vertices are totally ordered, are familiar from simplicial structures but not from cubical ones.
+Another interesting feature, neither familiar from cubical nor from simplicial but from globular structures, is that surjective maps are unique (i.e.\ there is only one way to degenerate a twisted cube).
 These and other observations allow us to define a further representation of the category of twisted cubes which does not make use of graphs.

-\mysubparagraph{Setting} We use a standard version of Martin-L\"of's dependent type theory as our meta-language.
-We assume function extensionality, but we do not require other axioms or features since we mostly work with finite sets, which are extremely well-behaved by default (in particular, it does not matter for us whether UIP/Axiom K is assumed or not).
+\subparagraph*{Setting} We use a standard version of Martin-L\"of's dependent type theory as our meta-language.
+We assume function extensionality, but we do not require other axioms or features since we mostly work with finite sets, which are extremely well-behaved by default.
+In particular, it does not matter for us whether UIP/Axiom K is assumed or not, and the development would be identical in extensional dependent type theory.

-\mysubparagraph{Summary of Contributions} Our main contributions are as follows: \begin{itemize} \item We give several alternative but equivalent presentations of the BCH cube category. \item We introduce \emph{twisted cubes}, a variation of the BCH cube category which allows for filling conditions without built-in invertibility. \item We show several results about twisted cubes.
-These include a connection to simplices and the perhaps surprising property that surjective maps (and thus degeneracies) are unique. \end{itemize}
+\subparagraph*{Summary of Contributions} Our main contributions are as follows: \begin{itemize} \item We give several alternative but equivalent presentations of the BCH cube category. \item We introduce \emph{twisted cubes}, a variation of the BCH cube category which allows for filling conditions without built-in invertibility. \item We show several results about twisted cubes.
+These include connections to simplices (a unique Humiliation path and the property of being a Reedy category) and to globes (unique surjective maps and degeneracies). \end{itemize}